ads-mirrors/coldfusion-commandbox-docs/task-runners/sending-e-mail.md

 # Sending E-mail

-To send email, use `cfmail` tag making sure you set `asyc=false` (see below).
+To send email, use `cfmail` tag making sure you set `async=false` (see below).
 Not setting this flag to `false` may result in undelivered email because mail may still exist in Lucee spooler (Lucee tasks) when your task runner exits.

 ```javascript
 mail